 I am a Bachelorette.

 Let’s think about it for a minute.
-While many women dream of white picket fences and starting a family, I dream of high rise apartments and excitement.
-When people are celebrating an engagement, marriage or new baby, I am celebrating moving to a new city, getting a new job or going on a trip.
-Yes, those who are coupled-up celebrate these things, too- but they do it together.
-I do it alone.
+While many women dream of white picket fences and starting a family, I dream of high rise apartments, writing a best-selling novel, solo vacations, and excitement.
+While people are celebrating an engagement, marriage or new baby, I am celebrating moving to a new city, getting a new job, or buying an expensive handbag.

 I thought these things were a phase; that once I hit a certain age my nomadic life would be set aside and I would invest in starting a family.
 That entails settling on a place to live, buying real furniture and putting someone else’s needs above (or equal to) mine.
 Hmmm.
 I am not sure about that.